timescale/docs/cloud/multi-factor-authentication.md

     recovery codes that appear.
 1. Click `ok, i saved my recovery codes` after you have saved the recovery codes.
     <highlight type="important">
-    A recovery code is a backup way to log in to Timescale Cloud when you can’t get your verification code from  your authenticator app.
+    A recovery code is a backup way to log in to Timescale Cloud when you can't get your verification code from  your authenticator app.
 If you enable two-factor authentication, save your recovery codes.
     </highlight>